Robotics-Club-SIST/robotics-club-sist.github.io/README.md

 This project is serves as a landing page site for Robotics Club @ Sathyabama IST.

+## Quick start

+- Fork this repo.
+- Rename the fork to YOURNAME.github.io in project settings to enable Github Pages.
+- Delete the CNAME file.

+At this point your new site should be up!

+- clone your fork to your local machine for development and testing purposes.

+To finish, go through config.yml and customize the name, description, etc.

 ## Contributing

 Anyone and everyone is welcome to contribute.
 Please see our [guidelines for contributing](CONTRIBUTING.md).